DaemoniaX/Angular-Ecommerce/README.md

 # Angular1

-This project was developed using Angular CLI version 19.2.12.
+This project was developped using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.

-It is a basic, unfinished e-commerce application featuring:
+It is a basic unfinished E-commerce app with :

-🛒 Purchase Page
+A puchase market page {
-Dynamic stock indicator (only indicates whether stock is available; the stock count does not decrease when items are "purchased").
+      -dynamic stock indicator(half since it shows if there is stock, but if you "purchase" some, the stock will not decrease)

-Product display module: includes picture, description, and price.
+      -[picture + description + price] module

-Header with links to the cart and homepage.
+      -header links to cart and homepage when clicking

-"About Us" section (currently just text, not linked or scrollable).
+      -About us section, links not there it's just text, and it is not linked down

-🧺 Cart Page
+}A cart market page{
-All items are displayed as a list of blocks.
+      -all of the items are added as a list of blocks

-You cannot add items that are out of stock.
+      -you can't add items that are out of stocks

-Supports adding/removing multiple items.
+      -you can purchase multiple items and add/remove items

-Includes a purchase summary.
+      -there is a summary puchase

-Developed by @DaemoniaX on 21/05/2025 (France).
+}
-This project will be improved after the exam period.
+Developped by me @DaemoniaX the 21/05/2025 FR.
+It will be improved after the exam period.
 ## Development server

 To start a local development server you need first to install angular throught npm, then run: